jakobaugustspreng/python_sessions/README.md

-This is the ReadMe file for my github repository where I upload my weekly Assignments fo the Python for Data Science Course.
+# This is the ReadMe file for my github repository: pythonsessions
+ - each week has its own folder
+ - each folder contains the weekly exercises for that week and a Readme file with more information regardings its structure etc.
+ - there is an own branch for every weekly exercise

 # Week 1:
   Python_Excerise_1.ipynb
+  ## Strcuture:
+  - still to be added (readme)
 # Week 2:
   PythonExcercise2.ipynb
+  ## Strcuture:
+  - still to be added (readme)
 # Week 3:
   session_3_exercises.ipynb
   ## Structure: